 Choose a bidding strategy that aligns with your goals.
 Manual CPC gives you control over how much you are willing to pay for each click, while automated bidding can help optimize for conversions once you have enough data.

 Set your maximum bids conservatively at first.
-Monitor your click-through rate and cost per conversion closely.
+Monitor your click-through rate and cost per conversion closely to ensure optimal performance.
 As your campaign matures and becomes more profitable, you can gradually increase your budget and scale up.

 Remember, the goal is not just traffic.
 The goal is profit.
 Ensure your cost per click is less than your average commission or value per lead over time.